/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Neolithic Orkney UNESCO World Heritage Site: Ring of Brodgar

-Nearby are the Standing Stones of Stenness.
+Today we continue visiting some of Orkney’s most important archaeological sites in the Heart of Neolithic Orkney World Heritage Site.
+We begin at the Standing Stones of Stenness.
 Over 5000 years old, this constitutes one of the earliest stone circles on Orkney.
 Although only four of the original 12 stones still stand, these are impressive as each reaches a height of 6 metres.

 Just yards away we explore the Barnhouse Neolithic settlement, perched on the edge of the loch.
 The site provides an interesting contrast to the neighbouring village of Skara Brae; the site has 15 small round free-standing dwellings in varying stages of development.

-We pass the solitary Comet Stone before our walking tour around the Ring of Brodgar.
+We pass the solitary Comet Stone and eat a picnic lunch before our walking tour around the Ring of Brodgar.
 A perfect circle, built in c.2500 to 2000 BC, this was one of the last of the stone circles.
 The third largest stone circle in Britain, it covers an amazing 8500 square metres, and all its stones had been brought from a different part of the island.
 Twenty-seven of its original 60 stones survive.
+(Overnight Kirkwall, Orkney) BL

-Day 16: Tuesday 25 June, Kirkwall: Skara Brae
+Day 16: Tuesday 12 August, Kirkwall: Skara Brae

 • Morning at Leisure in Kirkwall

-• Neolithic Orkney UNESCO World Heritage Site: Skara Brae, including an exclusive out-of-hours visit to the interior of the Neolithic houses
+• Neolithic Orkney UNESCO World Heritage Site: Skara Brae, including an exclusive out-of-hours visit to the interior of the Neolithic houses (Subject to confirmation in 2025)

 After a morning at leisure in Kirkwall, we embark on one of the highlights of our tour – Skara Brae.
 Located on the shores of the Bay of Skaill, this site was revealed after a terrifying winter storm blew the sand-dunes away in 1850.
 The homes had survived virtually intact, protected by the sand that filled them; hearths, beds, dressers (or altars), storage tanks and even indoor toilets survive, all dated from between 3300 BC and 2200 BC.
 The people who lived here would have seen, or even taken part in, the building of the stone circles of the Stones of Stenness, the Ring of Brodgar and the Ness of Brodgar ceremonial centre.

 The Neolithic homes themselves are fragile and not open to the public.
 However, we will take a special out-of-hours guided tour of these extraordinary structures and feel for ourselves just how homely they were!
-Our visit will also include time to visit the 17-century Skaill House with its collections of prehistoric and historic items (including Captain Cook’s dinner service) and paintings.
-(Overnight Kirkwall, Orkney) BD

 Overnight ferry Kirkwall to Aberdeen

-Day 17: Wednesday 26 June, Kirkwall – South Ronaldsay – Aberdeen
+Day 17: Wednesday 13 August, Kirkwall – South Ronaldsay – Aberdeen

 • Churchill Barriers